eske4/ArchSwiftSetup/README.md

 The script automates the package installation process on your Arch Linux system, saving you time and effort.
 It's a convenient tool for system setup and maintenance.

-Please ensure that you are running this script with superuser privileges, as some packages may require elevated permissions for installation.